Distance and Online FAQs

-What is Moodle and how does it work?
+What are Moodle and Blackboard and how do they work?

-Moodle is our online course management system.
-This is where you will log in to view your courses, see your assignments, submit assignments, etc. We offer a Distance Student Orientation which allows you to practice submitting assignments and familiarize yourself with how the system works.
-Click here to view a tutorial on getting started with Moodle.
+Moodle and Blackboard are our online course management systems.
+This is where you will log in to view your courses, see your assignments, submit assignments, etc. We offer optional Student Orientation courses in both systems which allow you to practice submitting assignments and familiarize yourself with how each system works.

 What online and distance courses does Mayville State offer?